htefera/Car-Accident-Analysis/README.md

 ## London Car Accident Analysis
 ## Obective
-The goal of the project is to analyze accident hotspots, identify factors that lead to accident causes, and develop a predictive model to identify fatal accidents
+The goal of the project is to analyze accident hotspots, identify factors that lead to accident causes, and develop a predictive model to identify fatal accidents.

 ## Tools